tomoe-mami/weechat-scripts/buffer_mark/README.md

   useless spaces just to make the marker aligned correctly.
 And that means your log file will contain more junks!

+- Highlight color and offline nick color will override the whole prefix including the marker sets by this script.

 - The god damn marker doesn't go away when you zoom in one of the merged buffers.